w3f/polkadot-wiki-old/docs/polkadot/learn/interchain.md

 # Interchain Communication

-Interchain transactions are resolved using a simple queueing mechanism based around a merkle tree to ensure fidelity.
+Interchain transactions are resolved using a simple queuing mechanism based around a merkle tree to ensure fidelity.
 It is the task of the relay-chain validators to move transactions on the output queue of one parachain into the input queue of the destination parachain.

-> The input and output queue are somtimes referred to in the codebase as "ingress" and "egress" messages.
+> The input and output queue are sometimes referred to in the codebase as "ingress" and "egress" messages.

 ## Summary